 Abductors (glutes and outer hips) and the complementary connective tissue surrounding these large muscles are critical for efficient and fluid CrossFit movements.
 Shoelace posture dominates in stressing the lengthening of this region of our body.

 Instructions: Begin by sitting crossed legged and pulling the ankles back toward the hips until knees are stacked.
 For the more flexible, knees remain stacked while moving the ankles toward the front of the mat so both shins are parallel with the front of your mat.

-- External hip region
+- Opens the external hip region

-- Decompression for the lower spine when folding forward.
+- Decompression for the lower spine when folding forward

 - Stresses and lengthens the ITB